yiyihan/RPF3D/README.md

 <img src="docs/open_mmlab.png" align="right" width="30%">
+We are grateful to the OpenPCDet toolbox for providing the solid foundation upon which our work is built.
 # OpenPCDet

 `OpenPCDet` is a clear, simple, self-contained open source project for LiDAR-based 3D object detection.